joseph-a-levine/authoring/now/index.md

 Much of my love for Oxford is due to the great people based at the Trajan House offices where I have worked.
 Trajan House is the headquarters of CEA, FHI, Forethought Foundation, GovAI, GPI, and many other organizations with similarly opaque names.
 My host organization, GPI, has been a perfect place to expand out of development economics and back into the economics which will make up my academic short term future.
 My visit at GPI came to an end in early July, with the conclusion of two workshops.
 I write more about my work at GPI and these workshops in the "Research" section below.

-Since late June, I met three people for the first time who asked me why I stopped writing my book reviews {% sidenote "coy" "No one asked what diseases I'd contracted recently." %}.
+Since late June, I met three people who asked me why I stopped writing my book reviews {% sidenote "coy" "No one asked what diseases I'd contracted recently." %}.
 I never stopped writing them; I just stopped uploading them!
 Also, because I was too lazy to set up Google Analytics, I had assumed the only people who read this page were my dad and his friends from high school whom he shared it with.{% sidenote "bacon" "Hi Susan, hi Ron." %} Having been proven wrong, I suppose it's time to get started again.

 ## Contents
 1. [Travel](#travel)